Apfirebolt/amiibo_api_database_in_nuxt/README.md

 This integration allows the application to display up-to-date information about Amiibo figures dynamically.

+This project is deployed https://amiibo-api-database-in-nuxt.vercel.app for the time being.

 Please Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more about Nuxt framework which is built on top of Vue JS.

 Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.